TonyRipa/PlaceValue/README.md

 SparsePolynomialRatio then formats SparsePlaceValueRatio1's result as 1/(x^½+1).

-Multinomial
+Polynomial2
 -------------
-<i>multinomial.js</i> is a datatype for representing multinomials; an application of the WholePlaceValue2 datatype.
+<i>polynomial2.js</i> is a 2-D datatype for representing polynomials; an application of the WholePlaceValue2 datatype.

-The PlaceValue data-type is particularly well-suited to multinomial arithmetic.
-Multinomial arithmetic uses placeholders like x & y.
-PlaceValue arithmetic dispenses with these placeholders.
+The WholePlaceValue2 data-type is particularly well-suited to 2-D polynomial arithmetic.
+Polynomial arithmetic uses placeholders like x & y.
+WholePlaceValue2 arithmetic dispenses with these placeholders.

-<i>multinomial.html</i> is a demo for multinomial.js.
+<i>polynomial2.html</i> is a demo for polynomial2.js.

 WholePlaceValue2
 ------------------------
 <i>WholePlaceValue2</i> is a 2D version of WholePlaceValue.
 Whereas WholePlaceValue can be used to represent base agnostic arithmetic for 1 base, WholePlaceValue2 can be used to represent base agnostic arithmetic for 2 bases.
-WholePlaceValue2 is used by <i>Multinomial</i>.
-If Multinomial wants to calculate x+y, then it asks WholePlaceValue2 to calculate:
+WholePlaceValue2 is used by <i>Polynomial2</i>.
+If Polynomial2 wants to calculate x+y, then it asks WholePlaceValue2 to calculate:
 <pre>
      1    1
 10 + 0 = 10
 </pre>
-Multinomial then formats WholePlaceValue2's result as x+y.
+Polynomial2 then formats WholePlaceValue2's result as x+y.

-If Multinomial wants to calculate (x+y)^2, then it asks WholePlaceValue2 to calculate:
+If Polynomial2 wants to calculate (x+y)^2, then it asks WholePlaceValue2 to calculate:
 <pre>
             1
  1    1    20
 10 * 10 = 100
 </pre>
-Multinomial then formats WholePlaceValue2's result as x+2xy+y .
+Polynomial2 then formats WholePlaceValue2's result as x^2+2xy+y^2 .

-Multinomial can be thought of as nothing more than an algebraic looking interface to an underlying arithmetic calculation in WholePlaceValue2.
-Multinomial can be thought of as merely aliasing the axes of WholePlaceValue2 with common names like x & y.
-Something similar can be said for polynomial.
+Polynomial2 can be thought of as nothing more than an algebraic looking interface to an underlying arithmetic calculation in WholePlaceValue2.
+Polynomial2 can be thought of as merely aliasing the axes of WholePlaceValue2 with common names like x & y.
+Something similar can be said for Polynomial1.

 Laurent Polynomial
 -------------------